-As a U.S. conditional resident filing immigration Form I-751, Petition to Remove the Conditions on Residence, you must include information that your marriage was made in good faith, and is bona fide (not just a fraud to get a green card).
-Even if you are not filing with your spouse and are instead applying for a waiver of the joint filing requirement, you should submit as much proof as possible that your marriage was genuine and not made to circumvent immigration laws.
+As a U.S. conditional resident filing immigration Form I-751, Petition to Remove Conditions on Residence, you must include information that your marriage was made in good faith, and is bona fide (not just a fraud to get a green card).
+Even if you are not filing with your spouse and are instead applying for a waiver of the joint filing requirement, you should submit as much proof as possible that your marriage was genuine and not made to circumvent U.S. immigration laws.

 The following categories are examples of the types of evidence that USCIS would like to see in your I-751 packet to prove that you and your spouse have shared a life together, from the most to the least persuasive.

 You should also submit a copy of your lease, mortgage or deed for your family home, and utility bills in both of your names.

-While it is not ideal if you don't live at the same address, it could be viewed by USCIS as a red flag, but that does not necessarily mean that your application is destined for denial.
+If you don't live at the same address, it could be viewed by USCIS as a red flag, but that does not necessarily mean your green card application is destined for denial.
 You should, however, provide a good explanation as to why you are living apart, as well as plenty of additional evidence regarding the validity of your marriage.
-Many conditional residents have successfully had their conditions removed while living apart.
+Many conditional residents have successfully had their conditions on residence removed while living apart.
 For example, perhaps one spouse needed to move to another location for work and you intend to follow shortly.
-Or you or your spouse is attending college or a vocational training program in another city.
+Or perhaps you or your spouse is attending college or a vocational training program in another city.

 While financial documents are great evidence of a bona fide marriage, you can also provide information that the two of you are members of clubs, religious organizations, teams, and other associations together.

-Statements that show that you are covered by your spouse's health insurance or that he or she is covered by your insurance plan are great proof that you are a couple.
+Statements that show that you are covered by your spouse's health insurance or that your spouse is covered by your insurance plan are great proof that you are a couple.
 The same goes for joint automobile or home insurance policies and life insurance policies that list you or your spouse as the beneficiary in case the other dies.

-Additionally, you'll want to provide USCIS with copies of your duly executed estate documents (wills, trusts, and even information on your funeral or burial location) if you have them.
+Additionally, you'll want to provide USCIS with copies of your properly signed estate documents (wills, trusts, and even information on your funeral plans or intended burial location) if you have them.
 This shows USCIS that you and your spouse intend for the other to inherit your property after death.

 You can provide copies of travel documents and itineraries for a honeymoon or a family vacation.
-If your spouse has traveled abroad to visit your family members, it shows a genuine interest in you as a person.
-Also, if you planned a honeymoon or vacation together, it tends to show that your marriage is not a sham and that you are planning trips together for pleasure.
+If the U.S. spouse has traveled abroad to visit the immigrant's family members, it shows a genuine interest in the immigrant as a person.
+Also, if you two planned a honeymoon or vacation together, it tends to show that your marriage is not a sham and that you are planning trips together for pleasure.

-Don't be afraid to share wedding pictures and photographs of you and your spouse during your marriage.
+Don't hesitate to share wedding pictures and (non-intimate) photographs of you and your spouse during your marriage.
 This demonstrates that you are a happy couple and attend events together!
 If the U.S. citizen spouse bought anniversary or birthday gifts for the other spouse, show the cards and receipts.

-You can submit copies of identification documents showing that your spouse took your name or that you took his or hers.
+You can submit copies of identification documents showing that the immigrating spouse took the U.S. citizen's name or vice versa.
 However, it is not necessary that the two of you share a surname to prove that you have a genuine marriage.
 Plenty of couples decide for a variety of reasons to keep their original surnames after marriage.

-While it's not the best evidence, you can also submit copies of letters, texts, emails, Facebook or social media posts, and other messages that you and your spouse sent to each other during your relationship, or letters and emails from others that address you as a couple.
+While it's not the most convincing form of evidence, you can also submit copies of letters, texts, emails, Facebook or social media posts, and other messages that you and your spouse sent to each other during your relationship, or cards, letters and emails from others that address you as a couple.